 - When handling all swimming pool chemicals be sure to read the directions on how to use and add the chemicals to the pool.
 This is the most common reason people get hurt from handling chemicals.
 Educate yourself on the chemicals that are being used in your swimming pool.

-- The most common injuries from chlorine are burns to the lungs, hands, eyes and face.
+- The most common injuries from chlorine are burns to the lungs, hands, eyes, and face.
 So, before handling chlorine or any other pool chemical be sure to use Personal Protective Equipment.
-Wearing googles, chemical resistant gloves and fresh air masks may help protect you from chemical burns and/or inhaling these gases.
+Wearing goggles, chemical resistant gloves, and fresh air masks may help protect you from chemical burns and/or inhaling these gases.
 When opening any pool chemical container be sure to do so out in the open air, and not inside an enclosed space.
 The open, fresh air helps to provide better ventilation for the chemical container you may be opening.
 Also, open it away from you, so that any harmful gasses are released away from you, to help prevent injury.

 - Be sure that when you add any approved chemicals to your pool that you measure the appropriate amount of the chemical before adding to your pool.
 When you add more chemicals to the pool than you need to, you run the risk of potential chemical injuries while swimming in the pool.

 - When adding chlorine to your swimming pool, always remember to add the chlorine to the water, and do not add water to the chlorine.
 When you add water to the chlorine it will begin to “heat up” and can create chlorine gas that is very dangerous.